AfLosada/Ghost_MISO/README.md

 ## Steps

-1. npm install
+1. `npm install`
+  1.1.
+If you want to retry the tests from scratch you can run `npm run ghost:uninstall`
-2. npm run ghost:install
+2. `npm run ghost:install`
-3. npm run ghost:start
+3. `npm run ghost:start`